Rebecca Gibney: Personal life

 She met production designer Richard Bell in 1999 on the set of Halifax f.p. when she was 35.
 They got together in 2000, were married in November 2001 and moved to Tasmania, before going on to have their son, Zachary.

 In 2017, Gibney temporarily moved to Dunedin, New Zealand with her family, while filming the TV series Under the Vines.
 When her son Zachary moved to Wellington in 2022 to study acting at Toi Whakaari New Zealand Drama School, they initially stayed in Dunedin, but eventually sold their home in 2024, to move 'north' and be nearer to Zachary, who is now studying in Sydney.

 Gibney holds dual New Zealand and Australian citizenship.
 Her mother, Shirley lives in Brisbane.
-In 2014, while investigating her family history for the series Who Do You Think You Are?, Gibney discovered that her great great grandfather was part of the military invasion of Parihaka.
+In 2014, while investigating her family history for the series Who Do You Think You Are?, Gibney discovered that her great-great-grandfather was part of the military invasion of Parihaka.

 Gibney has spoken about her struggles with anxiety and panic attacks, and the horrific sexual abuse her mother suffered as a child, at the hands of her own alcoholic father.

+In late March 2026, Gibney revealed that she had been diagnosed with both ADHD and autism at the age of 61.